onivim/oni/README.md

 There many ways to contribute to Oni:

 - Support Oni financially by making a donation via [Bountysource](https://salt.bountysource.com/teams/oni)
-- [Submit bugs](https://github.com/bryphe/oni/issues) or propose new features
+- [Submit bugs](https://github.com/bryphe/oni/issues) or propose new features.
 - Review and and upate our [documentation](https://github.com/bryphe/oni/wiki)
 - Try out the latest [released build](https://github.com/bryphe/oni/releases)
 - Contribute a bug fix or code change - start by checking our [Debugging Page](https://github.com/bryphe/oni/wiki/Debugging)

 ## Acknowledgements

-Oni is an independent project and wouldn't be here without the separate of some exceptional people.

-Big thanks to the following people for making this project:
+Oni is an independent project and is made possible by the support of some exceptional people.
+Big thanks to the following people for helping to realize this project:

 - the [neovim team](https://neovim.io/), especially [justinmk](https://github.com/justinmk) and [tarruda](https://github.com/tarruda) - Oni would not be possible without their vision
 - [jordwalke](https://github.com/jordwalke) for his generous support, inspiration, and ideas.
 And React ;)